-Priyanka & Nick Jonas Wedding: Complete Details Revealed Of The 4 Day Festivities In Jodhpur
+Priyanka & Nick Jonas' Wedding: Complete Details Revealed Of The 4-day Festivities In Jodhpur

 - Five Reasons Why Tax Saving Is Not A Fruitful Investment Strategy

 Priyanka Chopra and Nick Jonas are in Jodhpur gearing up for their wedding at the Taj Umaid Bhawan Palace and the whole of the Chopra and Jonas families are present to bless the couple.
 The duo will get married on December 1 and 2 and have asked all the guests not to bring their mobile phones to the venue as they don't want any pictures to be leaked to the media.
-Also, check out the complete details of all the 4 day wedding festivities of PeeCee and Nick below!
+Also, check out the complete details of the 4-day wedding festivities of PeeCee and Nick below!

 Mehendi Ceremony & Dinner

-The mehendi ceremony was held yesterday morning on November 29, at the Taj Umaid Bhawan Palace and a dinner was organised at the Vintage Lawn which is situated inside the palace.
+The mehendi ceremony was held yesterday in the morning on November 29, at the Taj Umaid Bhawan Palace and a dinner was organised at the Vintage Lawn which is situated inside the palace.

 Sangeet Ceremony

-The sangeet ceremony will be held tonight on November 30, and Nick Jonas will give out a performance and reports state that Priyanka Chopra will shake a leg to 'Desi Girl'.
-The extended family will also perform a dance sequence and is choreographed by Ganesh Hegde.
+The Sangeet ceremony will be held tonight on November 30, and Nick Jonas will be performing and reports state that Priyanka Chopra will shake a leg to 'Desi Girl'.
+The extended family will also perform a dance sequence choreographed by Ganesh Hegde.

 Christian Traditional Wedding

-On December 1, Priyanka Chopra and Nick Jonas will tie the knot in a Christian themed wedding and PeeCee will be seen wearing a white gown as she walks the aisle at the Baradari Lawn where she will join her to-be-husband Nick Jonas.
+On December 1, Priyanka Chopra and Nick Jonas will tie the knot in the Christian style and PeeCee will be seen wearing a white gown while walking the aisle at the Baradari Lawn where she will join her to-be-husband Nick Jonas.

-Indian Wedding – Band, Baaja Baaraat!
+Indian Wedding - Band, Baaja, Baaraat!

-On December 2, Priyanka Chopra and Nick Jonas will tie the knot in a traditional Hindu ceremony filled with band, baaja baaraat and is is reported that Nick Jonas will arrive by helicoper and then take get into a vintage car and finally climb on the ghoda.
-His entry is filled with glitz and pomp.
+On December 2, Priyanka Chopra and Nick Jonas will tie the knot in a traditional Hindu ceremony with the band, baaja and baaraat and it is reported that Nick Jonas will arrive by a helicopter and then get into a vintage car and finally climb on the ghoda.
+His entry will be filled with glitz and pomp.

 Cuisine At The Wedding